wlloyduw/SAAF/research/tutorial/README.md

 Here is the summarized process of what we want the experiment to do:

 1. Vary the number of calculations (calcs) calcsService does between 1,000 and 100,000 in steps of 1,000 in each experiment run.
-(Purple)
 2. Repeat the experiment a second time to measure cold/warm performance.
-(Red)
 3. Change memory setting between 256 MBs, 1024 MBs and 2048 MBs.
-(Green)
 4. Repeat all the steps once again with memory stress (arraySize = 1,000,000).
-(Blue)

 We can create a bash script to easily create FaaS Runner arguments and execute this experiment.
-The script is included below, see highlighted sections for the implementation of each step.
+The script is included below.
 Review comments to see what arguments are being defined.
 Save and execute this script as ​**complexTest.sh** in the ​**test** directory.
 This experiment will take a few minutes to complete.

 ```bash
 #!/bin/bash